wylited/hkcert/sayako/certins/README.md

 # Connection Tools (hkCERT INStance automation)
 WIP WIP WIP WIP

 **Completely tested on Kali Linux.
-LMK if it doesn't work on Windows**
+LMK if it doesn't work on Windows/Some Distros u using**

 ## Installation
 ```